mvysny/karibu-testing-spring/README.md

 # Karibu-Testing Demo project for Spring Boot

-An example project which demostrates the possibility to use the [Karibu-Testing](https://github.com/mvysny/karibu-testing) Browserless Testing Framework with Spring Boot.
+An example project which demonstrates the possibility to use the [Karibu-Testing](https://github.com/mvysny/karibu-testing) Browserless Testing Framework with Spring Boot.
 No web server, no Selenium, and no TestBench, pure business logic testing.

 Either Java or Kotlin might be used, or both.